swoicik/swoicik.github.io/_posts/2011-02-03-slow-dance-a-poem.md

 tags: Quote Poem
 ---
 This was at the end of <em>The 4-Hour Work Week</em>, which I finally got around to reading.
 I liked it and decided to share.
 It's written by David L. Weatherford.

-<blockquote>Have you ever watched kids on a merry-go-round,
+> Have you ever watched kids on a merry-go-round,

-or listened to rain slapping the ground?
+> or listened to rain slapping the ground?

-Ever followed a butterfly's erratic flight,
+> Ever followed a butterfly's erratic flight,

-or gazed at the sun fading into the night?
+> or gazed at the sun fading into the night?

 You better slow down, don't dance so fast,